 On Decoration Day the Globe Theatre observed a double anniversary-the birthday of Charles Dillingham and the ending of the first decade in the history of the Globe Theatre.
-Dr. Dillingham's desk was covered with trophies and souvenirs of the double anniversary from R. H. Burnside and Fred G. Latham, his general stage directors, Bruce Edwards, his general manager, and from such of his favorite stars as Fred Stone, Julia Sanderson, Elsie Janis, Belle Story, Ann Orr, Ivy Sawyer, Raymond Hitchcock, Joseph Cawthorne, together with telegrams from nearly every important manager in America; from Sarah Bernhardt, John Philip Sousa, and from Mme.
-McCormack.
+Dr. Dillingham's desk was covered with trophles and souvenirs of the double anniveratry from R. H. Burnside and Fred G. Latham, his general stage directors, Bruce Edwards, his general manager, and from such of his favorite stars as Fred Stone, Julia Sanderson, Elsie Janis, Belle Story, Ann Orr, Ivy Sawyer, Raymond Hitchcock, Joseph Cawthorne, together with telegrams from nearly every important manager in America; from Sarah Bernhardt, John Philip Sousa, and from Mme.
+Nellie Melba, Galli-Curci and John McCormack.
+YESTERDAY afternoon when Lieutenant John Philip Sousa and his band held its final rehear-sal, prior to the opening of his tour at the Academy of Music in Brooklyn, the "March King" enter-tained the entire company of "She's a Good Fellow" from the Globe Theatre as his only guests.

-scan-U.y.
-June 19/19
+10 mm - M. y.
+June 14/19